KILTprotocol/sdk-js/docs/getting-started.md

 ```

 Before a claimer sends any data to a verifier, the verifier needs to initiate the verification process by requesting a presentation for a specific CTYPE.
-Therefore, the verifier knows which properties are included in the attested claim.
+Therefore, the verifier knows which properties are included in the credential.
 A claimer can also hide selected properties from their credential.
 This is an **important feature for the privacy of a claimer** as this enables them to only show necessary properties for a specific verification.